egandro/community.openwrt/docs/docsite/rst/howto_guide.rst

 Welcome to the Community OpenWrt How-To Guide!
 This is a collection of recipes that will help you using the ``community.openwrt`` role in real world scenarios.

-OpenWrt has a very small footprint there is no python available it is a design rule of ``community.openwrt`` to no force you to install it.
-Based on this limitation a lot of ansible pattern and default roles are not available or will fail.
-However there are ``community.openwrt`` specific roles.
+Most OpenWrt devices have a very small footprint and there is no space available to install Python.
+Based on this constraint, virtually all of the standard Ansible modules are not available.

+It is a design rule of ``community.openwrt`` not to require Python, rather providing modules based on shell scripts (``/bin/sh``) instead.

 Also by the nature of OpenWrt and its CLI-based ``uci`` tool, you need to be very familiar how this ecosystem works.
 Even the creation of a Wifi passwort or a simple forwarding rule can